India: State leader raises concerns in Uttar Pradesh

 In a statement, Congress said it accepted it was the right of the ruling part to appoint the chief minister but vowed to act "as (a) watchdog of people's interests."

-Gupta, the media commentator, said "if I was a Muslim in UP today, I'd be feeling very unwanted."
+Gupta, the political commentator, said "if I was a Muslim in UP today, I'd be feeling very unwanted."
 He accused the BJP of discounting non-Hindu supporters and choosing a "divisive" candidate.

 "We thought that (Modi), who had insisted that this was a vote for development and for equality, would have come up with a more modern leader than Yogi Adityanath," Gupta said.